 Mirin 2 tablespoons

-Place well-drained Rice in the rice cooker’s inner pot, place Carrot, Chichen, Abura-age and Hijiki over the Rice evenly.
+- Place well-drained Rice in the rice cooker’s inner pot, place Carrot, Chicken, Abura-age and Hijiki over the Rice evenly.
 DO NOT MIX.
 Gently pour the soup over.